Master

 Practical methodology for managing, analyzing and describing language data.
 Working with a native speaker of a non-Indo-European language, students gain experience in the ethics of fieldwork, techniques of data collection and recording, analysis using the scientific method and the use of linguistic software.

-Please note that LING LING 361 and LING 362 can be used as a prerequisite instead of LING 360 Grammatical Analysis.
+Please note that LING 361 and LING 362 can be used as a prerequisite instead of LING 360 Grammatical Analysis.

 LING 360 Morphosyntax I